 Australian leader says US-China war no longer inconceivable

-Australia's Prime Minister Scott Morrison said on Wednesday his government held a less dramatic view of US-China strategic tensions than a predecessor who warned of a potential "hot war" before US presidential elections in November.
-Former prime minister and China scholar Kevin Rudd wrote in the Foreign Affairs journal this week that the risk of armed conflict between the United States and China in the next three months was "especially high."
-Morrison said his administration had expressed similar views in a defense policy update last month when he announced 270 billion Australian dollars ($190 billion) in new warfare capability spending, including longer-range missiles.
+Australia's Prime Minister Scott Morrison said on Wednesday his government held a less dramatic view of U.S.-China strategic tensions than a predecessor who warned of a potential “hot war” before U.S. presidential elections in November.
+Former prime minister and China scholar Kevin Rudd wrote in the Foreign Affairs journal this week that the risk of armed conflict between the United States and China in the next three months was “especially high.”
+Morrison said his administration had expressed similar views in a defense policy update last month when he announced 270 billion Australian dollars (USD 190 billion) in new warfare capability spending, including longer-range missiles.

 Morrison disagreed with many in Washington that the United States was in a new Cold War with China.
 Morrison said the "circumstances are quite different."
 He had no answers for how China's push for power in the South China Sea, on the Indian border and in Hong Kong should be handled.
 "I'm an optimist, Australians are indefatigable optimists about these things," Morrison said.